 The bays are secured to the substructure by means of fixed and sliding clips (see figure 5.14, fixed and sliding clip).
 The fixed clips secure the standing seam bay and the sliding clips make longitudinal expansion possible.
 The clip is secured over the lowest standing seam bay and on the sub-construction.
 Then the top standing seam bay is placed over this and folded shut.

-The standing seam system must be fully supported by unplaned, untreated wooden boards at least 23 mm thick, not tongue and grooved, with gaps of at least 5 mm.
+The standing seam system must be fully supported by unplaned, untreated wooden boards at least 21 mm thick, (see paragraph 4.2)